HanlinTheDEVELOPER/actions/README.md

 ### Env Variables and Secrets

 Imagine when you are creating your workflow to build docker image, push it to docker hub, and deploy it to your server.
 You will need to pass the images name in multiple places.
 You can hardcode it but that's not a good practice.
-And we, humans, love to make mistakes.
+And we, humans, love to make mistakes and by retyping same words, the grow of our love will be multiply.
 So we need to use env variables.

+#### Env Variables

 In workflows, you can define env variables in multiple ways.